vedph/cadmus_web/doc/editor-components.md

 - `disabled` (type `boolean`): whether the editor is disabled.
 When changed, the "root" form of the editor is disabled or enabled accordingly.
 - `json` (type `string`): the JSON code representing the model being edited.
 The corresponding output is implemented via the `jsonChange` event.
 - `thesauri` (type `ThesauriSet | null`): optional thesauri sets to be consumed by the editor.
 Each thesaurus is keyed under its own ID.
-- `dirty$` (type `Observable<boolean>`): bound to an observable which tells whether the edited model is dirty, i.e. its data were edited locally, but not saved to the server.

 **Output**:

-- `jsonChange` (type `string`): fired when the user saves the form with valid data.
+- `jsonChange` (type `string`): emitted when the user saves the form with valid data.
-- `editorClose` (no argument): fired when the user requests the editor to close.
+- `editorClose` (no argument): emitted when the user requests the editor to close.
+- `dirtyChange` (type `boolean`): emitted when the dirty state of the editor form changes.

 **Helpers**:

 - `form: FormGroup`: the "root" form of the editor.
-You must instantiate this in your derived editor constructor.
+You *must instantiate* this in your derived editor constructor.
+- `initEditor`: initialize the editor; you *must call* this in your `OnInit`.
+- `onModelSet`: invoked whenever the json property is set, unless setting it via `updateJson`.
+Implement to update the form to reflect the new part value.
+- `onThesauriSet`: invoked whenever the thesauri property is set.
 - `getModelFromJson(json: string = null): T`: get the model from the specified JSON code, or from the current json property if no JSON code is specified.
-This is just a helper method for parsing JSON (when truthy) and casting it to the template argument type.
+This is just a helper method for parsing JSON code (when truthy), and casting it to the template argument type.
+- `getModelFromForm(): T`: implement in derived classes to get the model from form's controls.
+This is used when saving (=data goes to the output `jsonChange` event).
 - `updateJson(json: string)`: update the `json` property from the specified code, without triggering a call to `onModelSet`.
-- `onModelSet`: invoked whenever the json property is set, unless setting it via `updateJson`.
-The default implementation does nothing.
-Override to add custom behavior, e.g. update the form to reflect the new part value.
-- `onThesauriSet`: invoked whenever the thesauri property is set.
-- `close()`: emit the close editor event.
+- `close()`: emit the close editor request event.
+Note that an eventual dirty prompt is deferred to the guard.
 - `save()`: if the root form is valid, get the model from its controls, serialize it into JSON and emit the JSON change event, marking the root form as pristine.

 Also, the base class implements `ComponentCanDeactivate`, which is used by pending changes guards to decide if the user should be prompted when leaving the editor.
 This relies on the `dirty$` input property, and on the root form's dirty state: both must be false for the guard to allow exiting the editor without prompting.